Skip to main content

 Herons and Egrets

-Florida Sandhill Crane - Grus canadensis pratensis
+Sandhill Crane - Grus canadensis pratensis

-A Sandhill crane feeds its chick
+Sandhill Crane feeding its chick

-These large grey cranes have a long neck and legs, white cheeks and a red patch of bald skin on the top of their head, are 3-4 feet tall with a 6 1/2 foot wingspan and weigh between 7 to 11 pounds, found around marshes, ponds, prairies, pastures as well as roadsides and lawns.
-Sandhill cranes are omnivorous, diet consists of seeds, tubers, insects, worms, grubs, snakes, frogs and even the occasional small mammal.
+Sandhill cranes are large grey birds with a long neck and legs, white cheeks and a red patch of bald skin on the top of their head, adults are 3-4 feet tall, have a 6 1/2 foot wingspan, weigh between 7 to 11 pounds and can live well over 30 years, the oldest wild banded bird being just over 37 years old.
+(Source - allaboutbirds.org)

 Green Heron - Butorides virescens

-A Green Heron crouches in its typical striking position A Green Heron catches a big tadpole.
+A Green Heron catches a big tadpole.

 Great Blue Heron - Ardea herodias

 A Great Blue Heron looks for fish at the rivers edge A white morph of the Great Blue Heron, note the band on its leg.
-Picture of a Great Blue Heron on its nest.
+Picture of a Great Blue Heron on the nest.

 Little Blue Heron - Egretta caerulea